 Precious little rivals the sound quality of the best over-ear headphones, making them the headphones of choice for anyone who's serious about listening to their favourite tunes as the artist intended... or as damn close to it as possible.
 While we love the easy-breeziness of in-ear headphones for commuting or, god forbid, when we're exercising, over-ear cans are where it's at for high quality sound – from digital tunes through to getting the best out of your vinyl collection.

-The best over-ear headphones: Louder’s Choice
+Best over-ear headphones: Louder’s Choice

 If you’re hunting for a shortcut to the very best over-ear headphones you can buy, you have two different ways to go – high-tech or old-school.
 The high-tech option is the Sony WH-1000XM4 headphones, arguably the most advanced wireless, closed-back, noise-cancelling headphones you can buy right now.
 For pure rock'n'roll style and value though, it’s difficult to argue with the Bluetooth Marshall Major IV, which are huge fun to wear.